l-dfa/flask_covid-v1/README.rst

   cd tests
   python unit_tests.py

-To run fuctional tests, you need Geckodriver installed in your system Then, in cmd as usual::
+To run fuctional tests, you need Geckodriver installed in your system.
+Then, in cmd as usual::

   cd flask_covid